 How Much Does VoIP Cost?

 One of the best advantages with VoIP is that you get flexible pricing plans that scale with your business.
 Even if you are a solo founder or managing a growing team, there most probably is a plan that fits your needs.
-Some VoIP providers offer payment plans as low as free or going up to $50/user/month for advanced features.
-You can check PBX.IM’s pricing page here
+Some VoIP providers including PBX.IM offer payment plans as low as $0 for 5 free users.
+You can check PBX.IM’s pricing page here.

 If you are wondering how it compares to traditional phone system, let’s analyze the table below: